Guide to Tariffs, Customs, Duty, and Taxes // How to Import your Product Easily

-By now, you should know that the US has imposed a 10 -25% tariff on around $550 billion of goods exported from China into the United States.
-There is a great deal of uncertainty about the tariffs, but we will let you know how to navigate them as best you can.
+By now, you should be aware that the United States has imposed a tariff of 10-25% on approximately $550 billion of goods exported from China to the US.
+There is considerable uncertainty surrounding the tariffs, but we will provide guidance on how to navigate them as effectively as possible.
 Even before the current trade dispute, buyers still had to pay duties and customs fees on a wide range of products shipped into the United States.

-Please note: This section is also written from an American perspective; however, the process of determining tariffs and duties is relatively similar to that of most Western countries and the EU.
+Please note that this section is written from an American perspective; however, the process of determining tariffs and duties is relatively similar to that of most Western countries and the European Union.

 Figuring out the HTS Code

 One of the big things you need to know about your product is the HTS Code.
-HTS stands for Harmonized Tariff Schedule, and the US's system determines what tariffs are placed on a product.
-Therefore, any product imported into the US must be accurately classified by its HTS code, and the tariffs will be applied accordingly.
+HTS stands for Harmonized Tariff Schedule, and the US system determines what tariffs are placed on a product.
+Therefore, any product imported into the US must be accurately classified by its Harmonized System (HTS) code, and tariffs will be applied accordingly.
 The HTS code is based on the International Harmonized System, a globally recognized trade classification system.

-This part can be difficult, especially if it's a new product; it takes a decent amount of searching to find the right product category.
+This part can be challenging, especially if it's a new product; it requires a significant amount of research to identify the correct product category.
 Of course, if you're importing an existing product, then it should have a classification.
-But if you are importing a new product that does not exist in the market, it can; the easiest way to do it is to look for similar items or items made of the same material.
+However, if you are importing a new product that does not currently exist in the market, it can be done.
+The easiest way to do this is to look for similar items or items made of the same material.

 You can freely search the US's database here: https://hts.usitc.gov/